Veldwin/EasySoft/V2/EasySave V2.0/Users_Manual.md

 ### Install EasySoft

-To install the software, you can clone our repository on your IDE : `https://github.com/Veldwin/EasySoft.git`
+To install the software, you can clone our repository on your IDE : `$ git clone https://github.com/Veldwin/EasySoft.git`

 ### Start the application